 I started weaving on a frame which my Mother bought in 1978.
-I wove one side of a bag and a few pictures.
+I wove one side of a bag and some pictures.
 I also experimented on her four shaft loom and I was fascinated by the range of patterns that could be made with a weft faced weave on a simple threading.

 Having taken over my Mother’s floor loom in 1989, I did a course with Martin Weatherhead during which I wove a rug.

 The next year I did another course with Martin when I dip Ikat dyed a warp and wove some curtains.
 He taught me many basic techniques including his method of warping which I always use.
 This allowed me to develop my skills over a number of years by making more rugs, as well as curtains, table mats, cushions and scarves.
 Some ten years later I started using the dip ikat technique for weaving scarves and wraps (see above) .
 It is a great way of weaving two or more unique scarves on one warp

 In 2001 I bought a Louet 8 shaft table loom and did a week’s course with Riitta Sitkonnen Davies.
 As a result I had so many ideas that I decided that I must find more time by working part time.
 My pictures are the main outcome of Ritta's course

 I like working with colour as well as experimenting with weave structures.
 Plain or simple twill weaves are often the most effective way of using coloured yarns.
 Helped by a days dyeing with Janet Phillips, I started to dye my own yarns using acid dyes. i also enjoy experimenting with natural dyes but it is not easy to get a good range of colours (and impossible to get the turquoise for my Scilly pictures)

 Even if I limit myself to making scarves and pictures, I have enough ideas to keep weaving for years.
 However, I also want to find time to weave some chair seats and some linen place mats using double weave